KacperWojciechowski/KacperWojciechowski/README.md

 Thesis:
 - [x] B.CS: [Methods of Implementing a Network Interface in IoT Modules](https://www.researchgate.net/publication/390465807_Methods_of_implementing_a_network_interface_in_IoT_modules)
 - [x] M.CS: [Comparative Analysis of Machine Learning Libraries in C++ for Applications in Biostatistics](https://www.researchgate.net/publication/382162127_Comparative_Analysis_of_Machine_Learning_Libraries_in_C_for_Applications_in_Biostatistics)

-# 📫 Contact

-If you have any questions, suggestions or cooperation propositions regarding my projects, feel free to contact me via email:
-  - `k.woj.coding@gmail.com`

-Any stars ⭐ and follows 👁️ would be appeciated 😃